Interpretive Tours & Presentations

 The tour will leisurely follow the coastline, with a discussion of tidal influences on barrier islands and explore the vast variety of species populating the areas between the land and the sea.

 Available at all times

-This 2 mile walk can be taken through your own cell phone without a Ranger guiding you!
-The trail walk will commence approximately half a mile up the main loop drive.
+This 2-mile walk can be taken through your own cellphone without a ranger's guidance.
+The trail walk will commence approximately a half-mile up the main loop drive.
 The Mid Trail Audio Tour covers a broad overview of the history of Hugh Taylor Birch State Park, offers an introduction to its ecosystems and also points out particulars along the path.
-A large bee hive is featured along this trail for everyone’s education.
+A large beehive is featured along this trail.

 Please be advised, the walk will eventually emerge at the north end of the park where guests can either take the Intracoastal Waterway back toward the front of the park, or take the main loop drive’s east side road back to the front of the park.

 The audio tour is free but donations are welcome.
 Please inquire at the ranger station about this easy-to-use program.